Labour Party (UK): Return to government (2024–present)

 Starmer led Labour to a landslide victory with a majority of 174 and a popular vote share of 33.7%, ending fourteen years of Conservative government with Labour becoming the largest party in the House of Commons.
 However, the Labour Party also lost five seats to independent candidates, including Jeremy Corbyn, driven by the party's relatively pro-Israel stance during the Gaza war.
+They also lost one seat to the Conservative Party and one seat to the Green Party.
 Starmer succeeded Rishi Sunak as prime minister on 5 July 2024, becoming the first Labour prime minister since Gordon Brown in 2010 and the first one to win a general election since Tony Blair in 2005.
 One of Starmer's first cabinet appointments was Rachel Reeves as Chancellor, which made her the first woman to hold the office.
 The 2024 State Opening of Parliament outlined 39 pieces of legislation that Labour proposed, including bills to renationalise the railways, strengthen workers' rights, and to give areas of England devolution powers.On 1 May 2025, the first local elections of Starmer's premiership were held, which saw losses across England from 2021.
 MPs and councillors representing various sections of the party expressed criticism of unpopular actions taken by the government.
 A Labour mayor was elected in the West of England election.
+In November 2025, the government announced a series of measures intended to reduce irregular migration.

+Opinion polls showed satisfaction with the Labour government and Starmer declining, and in September 2025 Ipsos indicated that Starmer was the most unpopular prime minister since Ipsos's records began in 1977, with 77% of the public dissatisfied with Starmer's job performance, and Reform UK holding a +12 points voting intention lead over Labour.
+In the February 2026 Gorton and Denton by-election the Green Party gained the seat from Labour who had held the seat in that area since 1931, which BBC elections analyst John Curtice described as "seismic" and of historic impact.

+In the 2026 local elections, Labour lost control of 38 councils.
+Dissatisfaction with Labour's results and discontent over policy and personnel issues led to calls for Starmer to resign as leader.
+On 14 May, Labour MP Josh Simons announced his resignation as Member of Parliament, triggering the 2026 Makerfield by-election so that the Mayor of Greater Manchester Andy Burnham could return to parliament and stand for the Labour leadership.
+Burnham won 54.8% of the vote, increasing Labour's majority in Makerfield to 9,231 votes, compared with Josh Simons' 5,399 vote majority over Reform UK at the 2024 general election.